nRF24/RF24Network/docs/addressing.md

 ## Decimal, Octal and Binary formats

 Say we want to designate a logical address to a node, using a tree topology as defined by the manufacturer.
-In the simplest format, we could assign the first node the address of 1, the second 2 and so on.
-Since a single node can only connect to 6 other nodes (1 parent and 5 children) subnets need to be created if using more than 6 nodes.<br>
+In the simplest format, we could assign the first node the address of 1, the second 2, and so on.
+Since a single node can only connect to 6 other nodes (1 parent and 5 children) subnets need to be created if using more than 6 nodes.
+In this case, the
-In this case the:

-- children of node 1 could simply be designated as 011, 021, 031, 041, and 051
+- children of node 1 could simply be designated as 11, 21, 31, 41, and 51
-- children of node 2 could be designated as 012, 022, 032, 042, and 052
+- children of node 2 could be designated as 12, 22, 32, 42, and 52

 The above example is exactly how RF24Network manages the addresses, but they are represented in Octal format.